-- 1. Cleanliness of stall with stall card 20 points - 2.
-Cleanliness of animal -20 points - 3.
-Cleanliness of surrounding area 20 points
+- 1. Cleanliness of stall with stall card 20 points - $2. \ \ Cleanliness \ of \ animal-20 \ points$

+Claccoc
-4. Participation in species designated workshops prior to fair -20 points

-5. Participation in department activities - 20 points

-- a.
-Spread shavings in show arena. - b.
-Pickup after shows around seating area.

-6. Awards will be presented to the individual or family who does the best job during County Fair.

-7. Superintendents or designated individuals will determine the winners.
+- 3. Cleanliness of surrounding area 20 points - 4.
+Participation in species designated workshops prior to fair 20 points - 5.
+Participation in department activities 20 points - a.
+Spread shavings in the show arena. - b.
+Pickup after shows around seating area. - 6.
+Awards will be presented to the individual or family who does the best job during the County Fair. - 7.
+Superintendents or designated individuals will determine the winners. - 8.
+Prior entry not required.
+All exhibitors will be evaluated.